frankgiordano/zowe-client-java-sdk/README.md

 This project has been submitted to the Zowe community for continuation of full feature set under the Zowe open source framework for z/OS.

 See https://github.com/zowe/zowe-client-java-sdk for continued development.

-Run GetJobsTest.java, IssueCommandTest.java and SubmitJobsTest.java to see current functionality available.
-You need to replace all instances of "xxxxxxxx" accordingly which define Z/OSMF connection details to your system.

 Functionality provided:

     GetJobs (all things about jobs)
     IssueCommand (mvs commands)
     SubmitJobs (partial)

+See the following sample programes that demo each functionality:

+    GetJobsTest.java
+    IssueCommandTest.java
+    SubmitJobsTest.java

+You need to replace all instances of "XXX" accordingly to meet your target's credentials and host information.

 ## Build